 An air condenser unit is built to withstand cold temperatures, rain and other harsh elements from the moment it is installed on your property.
-Therefore, covering it is unlikely to do much to impact how well it runs when you turn it on again in the spring.
+Covering it is unlikely to to impact how well it runs when you turn it on again in the spring, and can cause potential issues.
+Covering your AC can trap any moisture already in the unit, leading to rust and corrosion of the internal coils.
+This is what can turn into a larger issue over time if left unchecked.

 Heat Pumps Are Designed to Guard Against Harsh Winter Weather

-A heat pump is designed to defrost itself periodically throughout the fall and winter seasons.
+When it comes to your heat pump, you should always avoid covering it in the winter.
+A heat pump is designed to defrost itself periodically throughout the colder seasons.
 Therefore, it generally won’t spend more than a few minutes or hours covered in frost, ice or snow.
 By covering a heat pump, you prevent melted ice or snow from draining away from it.
 Over the course of a single winter, that water may freeze and thaw several times in or around the component itself.

 Water damage can result in broken coils or other problems that can be expensive to repair.
 If you are having problems with a heat pump or other home heating components, reach out to Dugan Heating & Cooling in Franklin, IN, today.
 We can maintain, repair and install new heat pumps and air conditioners in a timely and affordable manner.